-We have audited the accompanying financial report of Aeeris Limited (the company) and it's subsidiary (the Group), which comprises the consolidated statement of financial position as at 30 June 2020, the consolidated statement of profit or loss, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration.
-In our opinion:
+We have audited the accompanying financial report of Aeeris Limited (the Company) and its controlled entities (the Group), which comprises the consolidated statement of financial position as at 30 June 2022, the consolidated statement of profit or loss, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary accounting policies and the directors' declaration.

-- (a) the financial report of the Group is in accordance with the Corporations Act 2001, including: - i. giving a true and fair view of the Group's financial position as at 30 June 2020 and of its financial performance for the year ended on that date; and - ii. complying with Australian Accounting Standards and the Corporations Regulations 2001. - (b) the financial report also complies with the International Financial Reporting Standards as disclosed in Note 1.
+In our opinion the accompanying financial report of the Group is in accordance with the Corporations Act 2001, including:

+- a. giving a true and fair view of the Group's financial position as at 30 June 2022 and of its financial performance for the year then ended; and - b. complying with Australian Accounting Standards and the Corporations Regulations 2001.

+The financial report also complies with the International Financial Reporting Standards as disclosed in Note 1.